CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: CosmoGen framework

 \subsection{Evolutionary strategy}

-At the end of each iteration, the current final population (consisting of the survivors from the current and past generations selection processes) is taken as ``parents" and is used to build the next generation.

-This mixed generation population is the basis to generate a new candidate population (the ``children).
+At the end of each iteration, the resulting final population (consisting of the survivors from the current and past generations selection processes) is taken as `parents' and used to build the next generation.
+This mixed generation population serves as the basis for the generation of a new candidate population (the `children').
 The process is implemented applying the so-called ($\mu$+$\lambda$) evolutionary strategy.
 The parameters of the strategy are defined as follows:

-\begin{itemize} \item $\mu$: the number of parents randonly selected from the pool, \item $\lambda$: the size of the target population, \end{itemize} with $\lambda/\mu$ being the number of offspring generated by each selected parent.
+\begin{itemize} \item $\mu$: The number of parents randomly selected from the pool. \item $\lambda$: The size of the target population. \end{itemize} We note that $\lambda/\mu$ is the number of offspring generated by each selected parent.

-The parents are combined through the evolutionary operations {\em mate and mutate}, constrained to the chosen values of $\mu$ and $\lambda$, to build the next generation of the population.

-In our implementation of the evolutionary strategy, we consider an initial population (first generation) larger than $\lambda$, the size used in subsequent generations.
-Starting with a larger initial population guarantees a large number of first-generation parents in the pool, preventing a fast increase of the complexity of the models through the generations.
+The parents are combined through the evolutionary operations mate and mutate, constrained to the chosen values of $\mu$ and $\lambda$, to build the next generation of the population.
+In our implementation of the evolutionary strategy, we considered an initial population (first generation) larger than $\lambda$, the size used in subsequent generations.
+Starting with a larger initial population guarantees a large number of first-generation parents in the pool and prevents a fast increase of the complexity of the models through the generations.

-\section{CosmoGen run: cosmological tensions}
+\section{CosmoGen run: Cosmological tensions}

-We now turn to a proof-of-concept application of the full procedure of the \texttt{CosmoGen} framework.
+We now focus on a proof-of-concept application of the full procedure of the \texttt{CosmoGen} framework.
+The main steps of this procedure are described below.